-6.5 Embedded monitoring equipment
+6.3 Embedded monitoring equipment

-Embedded monitoring equipment (EME) is usually tightly integrated with the management functions of an optical network element (ONE).
+Embedded monitoring equipment is usually tightly integrated with the management functions of an optical network element.
 For cost reasons, embedded monitoring is usually limited to a few basic parameters.

-Different monitoring points placed in the same network element can share the EME.
+Different monitoring points placed in the same network element can share the embedded monitoring equipment.

-6.5.1 Embedded monitoring equipment accuracy
+6.3.1 Embedded monitoring equipment accuracy

 It is desirable that the accuracy of embedded monitoring devices is sufficiently high to provide meaningful input for automated management decisions, should any be defined.
-This can often be achieved with relatively low effort compared to a general purpose test instrument since, in many cases, only the deviation from a known nominal value is of interest, and the normal operating range of network elements is narrow.
+This can often be achieved with relatively low effort compared to a general-purpose test instrument since, in many cases, only the deviation from a known nominal value is of interest, and the normal operating range of network elements is narrow.

-6.6 External monitoring equipment
+6.4 External monitoring equipment

-External monitoring equipment typically serves a different purpose than EME.
-It is normally used to measure additional, more sophisticated performance parameters or when a more accurate value of certain performance parameters is required.
+External monitoring equipment typically serves a different purpose than embedded monitoring equipment.
+It is normally used for measuring additional, more sophisticated performance parameters, or when a more accurate value of certain performance parameters is required.